-The expenses that are included in cost of sales include all direct product and conversion-related costs, and costs related to shipping, duties and importation.
+The expenses that are included in cost of sales include all direct product costs related to shipping, duties and importation.
 Specific provisions for excess, close-out or slow moving inventory are also included in cost of sales.
 In addition, some of the Company's products carry limited warranty provisions for defects in quality and workmanship.
 A warranty reserve is established at the time of sale to cover estimated costs based on the Company's history of warranty repairs and replacements and is recorded in cost of sales.